-48-Hours in Marfa: A Definitive Guide
+48 Hours in Marfa: A Definitive Guide

-After 10+ years and countless trips exploring the ever-changing town, here’s how to spend the perfect 48-hours in Marfa, Texas for 2026
+After 10+ years and countless trips exploring the ever-changing town, here’s how to spend the perfect 48 hours in Marfa, Texas for 2026

 A little town in Trans-Pecos…

-Ever-evolving in the places*, people, and, perhaps, purpose - Marfa is a magical town (truly) that has a bit of something for everyone - especially if you know what you’re looking for or what you’re getting into.
+Ever-evolving in the places*, people, and perhaps, purpose - Marfa is a magical town (truly) that has a bit of something for everyone - especially if you know what you’re looking for or what you’re getting into.

-While no guide on Marfa could ever be complete - and Marfa is best experienced by seeing where the day takes you - here’s how to spend 48 perfect hours in Marfa from someone who has racked up countless trips over 10 incredible years.
+While no guide on Marfa could ever be complete - and Marfa is best experienced by seeing where the day takes you - here’s how to spend 48 perfect hours in Marfa from someone who has racked up countless trips over 10+ incredible years.

-For sake of timing and benefit of a well-paced trip, let’s imagine you’re arriving late-morning on a Friday and venturing back out on Sunday morning.
+For the sake of timing and benefit of a well-paced trip, let’s imagine you’re arriving late-morning on a Friday and venturing back out on Sunday morning.

 *A quick note on Marfa’s ever-evolving places…